-#5 It is expected that by next year (2020), an unbelievable 85% of sales-related tasks could be automated.
+#5 It was expected that by 2020, an unbelievable 85% of sales-related tasks could be automated.
 This means a sales rep will spend less time capturing data and more time discovering their true capabilities while performing in the field.
 This includes interacting with the customers, creating pitches, and closing deals.
 (McKinsey)

 #6 AI is expected to dramatically increase profits generated from top accounts.
 It will add personalization techniques essential to a healthy profit margin.
 The profits are predicted to increase by 38%, generating over $14 trillion of extra profit by the year 2035.
 (Accenture)